sourcegraph/handbook/content/departments/product-engineering/product/design/metrics/defining-metrics.md

 Examples of scenarios you may need to track:

 - Sign-up links from an IDE extension to Sourcegraph.com
-- Links from Sourcegraph.com to about.sourcegraph.com
+- Links from Sourcegraph.com to a lead generation form on about.sourcegraph.com
 - Links from Server to Sourcegraph.com

 Examples of events you cannot track with UTM parameters: